 It is worth remembering that McKenzie Friends are not regulated.
 This means that even when you pay for a legal service from a McKenzie friend, if things go wrong, you will not get the same protections you would if using a regulated lawyer.

-See our information on McKenzie Friends to learn what they can do and how they could help you in court.
+See our information on McKenzie Friends to learn what they can and cannot do and how they could help you in court.